You are here: Home > Moving Country > Moving to Ireland > Introduction to the Irish System > Housing in Ireland

 Renting accommodation

 Rented accommodation comes in many forms.
-You will be able to choose from houses, flats, apartments, house-shares and bed-sits, according to what suits your needs and your budget.
-You will need to know how these are advertised and rented and what your rights and responsibilities are as a tenant.
+You can choose from houses, flats, apartments, house-shares and bed-sits, according to what suits your needs and your budget.
+You will need to know where and how rental properties are advertised, such as accommodation websites, accommodation sections of newspapers and advertisements in shops and colleges.
+It is also important to understand the rental process and what your rights and responsibilities are as a tenant.

 How to apply